 How do you blend smoothies?

-Your best bet is to get a high-power blender like this one to make sure your ingredients get thoroughly combined.
+Your best bet is to get a high-power blender* to make sure your ingredients get thoroughly combined.

 It also helps to layer your ingredients strategically.
 Start with the softest ingredients at the bottom and your hardest ingredients on top.